rdeamici/CS147DVParser/README.md

           hexadecimal_string result:
           00c02101
           ```
+* I-Type

+    TBD

+* J-Type

+    TBD

 ## Declaring your number data type
 This script can handle binary, decimal, and hexadecimal values for the `<shamt>`, `<immediate>` and `<address>` values.
-If the data type is not specified, the script will attempt to coerce the value into the appropriate type in the following order.  binary >> decimal >> hexadecimal.
+If the data type is not specified, the script will attempt to coerce the value into the appropriate type in the following order:
+    1. binary
+    2. decimal
+    3. hexadecimal

 This order is necessary because all binary strings that start with a 1 ex:`1010` are also valid decimal and hexadecimal strings.
-All decimals strings are also valid hexadecimal strings.
-Thus it is best to expressly declare what data type you want.
-The options are `['bin, binary, decimal, decamal, hex, hexadecimal]`.
-Note the shortened versions `[b, d, dec]` are not allowed because they are all valid hexadecimal strings, which could lead to problems.
-The single character `h`, while not a valid binary, decimal, or hexadecimal string, is also not allowed for continuities sake.
+All valid decimals strings are also valid hexadecimal strings.
+Thus, it is safest to expressly declare what data type you want.
+The options are `['bin, binary, decimal, decamal, hex, hexadecimal, hexidecimal]`.

+Note: the shortened versions `[b, d, dec]` are not allowed because they are all valid hexadecimal strings in themselved (`'dec'h` == `'3564'd`), which could lead to undesired consequences that are deifficult to discover and debug.

+The single character `h`, while not a valid binary, decimal, or hexadecimal string, is also not allowed for the sake of continuity.

 Here is an example.
 Notice how the bit value of `immediate` changes with the data type:
 <img src="/CS147DVParser/baseTypesExample.gif" width="450" height="666"/>